huggingface/blog/sagemaker-distributed-training-seq2seq.md

 In case you missed it.
 On the 25th of March [Hugging Face announced their partnership with Amazon](https://huggingface.co/blog/the-partnership-amazon-sagemaker-and-hugging-face) to make it easier for everyone to leverage State-of-the-Art Machine Learning models, and ship cutting-edge NLP features faster.

-Together with the SageMaker team, we built 🤗  Transformers optimized [Deep Learning Container](https://github.com/aws/deep-learning-containers/blob/master/available_images.md#huggingface-training-containers) to boost training Transformers-based models.
-Big Thanks to everyone!🤗 🚀
+Together with the SageMaker team, we built 🤗  Transformers optimized [Deep Learning Containers](https://github.com/aws/deep-learning-containers/blob/master/available_images.md#huggingface-training-containers) to accelerate training of Transformers-based models.
+Thanks AWS friends!🤗 🚀

 With the new HuggingFace estimator in the [SageMaker Python SDK](https://sagemaker.readthedocs.io/en/stable/), you can start training with a single line of code.